SevenShepherd/SevenShepherd.github.io/_posts/2023-01-29-24-reasons-esv-net-nlt.markdown

 <span style="font-style:Italic;font-size:32px;">Conclusion</span>

+The above points dispel any distrust toward the Alexandrian text-type and give credence as to why we should listen to reason and scholarship instead of YouTube conspiracy theory.

+> Can you provide evidence or specific examples to back up your claims as I have done for you?
+It only takes one fact to prove something, and I just gave you over twenty.

-The idea that English speakers are required by God to use a Bible translation from 17th century England is... silly.
-The **Scriptures** are holy; however, the  translations of those holy scriptures are sometimes found wanting.
-Instead of worshipping the creation like the KJV Onlyists do (likely a cult), we should be trying to get as close as possible to Christ's actual words in the Biblical Hebrew, and Koine Greek Scriptures.
-Here are the versions that are closest to the original autographs according to science.
+The idea that English speakers are required by God to use a Bible translation from 17th century England is utter nonsense.
+God would have had to re-inspired the Bible through the KJV translators In order for [KJV Onlyism](https://www.gotquestions.blog/KJV-onlyism.html) to be true.
+We should avoid the cults and YouTube conspiracy theorists and instead align ourselves with sound scholarship.

+**The Scriptures are holy**; however, the translations of those holy scriptures are sometimes *"weighed in the balances and found wanting."* Instead of worshipping the creation, we should be trying to get as close as possible to Christ's actual words in the Biblical Hebrew, and Koine Greek Scriptures, not debate hard evidence and logic, clinging to the traditions of men.

 <span style="font-style:Italic;font-size:24px;">Recommended Bibles</span>